 WHAT IS THE DIFFERENCE BETWEEN THESE CONCEPTS?

 Understanding the criteria and determining where there are gaps between current practices and the required standards are the first steps in this process.
-In order to fill such gaps and guarantee compliance, this review assists in identifying the essential procedures and activities.
-To handle any issues, it can entail putting new procedures into place, changing current systems, performing internal audits, and getting professional counsel.
+To fill such gaps and guarantee compliance, this review assists in identifying the essential procedures and activities.
+Handling any issues can entail putting new procedures into place, changing current systems, performing internal audits, and getting professional counsel.
+Being compliant is a continual process that must be monitored and evaluated often to ensure the set controls are still functional and in line with the changing regulatory environment.
+Furthermore, a regular monitoring process enables modifying controls to eliminate non-compliance risk.
+Therefore, adhering to compliance requires continuous monitoring of regulations per industry standards.

 THE IMPORTANCE OF COMPLIANCE AND BEING COMPLIANT